-When the bed is vacated, thereby releasing the pressure switch, the shallow movement sensing is frozen to prevent any alarm from being activated.
+When the bed is vacated, thereby releasing the pressure, the shallow movement sensing is frozen to prevent any alarm from being activated.
 This enables a user to leave the bed temporarily without setting off alarms unnecessarily.
 The vacation is indicated on the normal display screen with the word "Vacant".

 When the bed is re-occupied and the pressure sensitive switch is activated the shallow movement function will resume after a short time.
+The occupation is indicated on the normal display screen with the word "In Bed".
 If a time has been set for the bed occupancy alarm feature an alarm will be generated after the set time period, the monitor will display the message "BED OCCUPANCY ALARM", and the alarm output will be activated.